Oughter Ard: Arthur Guinness and other notable burials

 Later in 1803 Arthur Wolfe, Lord Kilwarden who lived at Newlands, County Dublin—the most famous victim of Robert Emmet's 1803 rebellion—was buried here in the Wolfe mausoleum, a grave that dates to 1650.
 James Phipps, "A Captain of Insurgents" who took part in the Battle of Ovidstown in 1798, and then moved to America where he died in 1826, is commemorated, as is William Kennedy from nearby Bishopscourt, who was posthumously decorated for bravery having died in the Battle of the Bulge during World War II.

 Duel

 Daniel O'Connell (1775–1847) fought a duel with John D'Esterre on 1 February 1815 in an adjoining field, then a part of the Ponsonbys' Bishopscourt estate, now owned by the King family.
 O'Connell described a Dublin Corporation provision for the poor as "beggarly" on 24 Jan and was issued the challenge from John D'Esterre, a champion of the conservative and Protestant cause at the time.
 D'Esterre died as a result of his wounds.
 A detachment of cavalry sent out from Dublin arrived too late to prevent the duel from taking place.
-A commemorative boulder having been removed, the exact site was re-established in 2007 after consultations with local people.
+A commemorative boulder having been removed, the site of the duel was re-established in 2007 after consultations with local people.